 Amazon Redshift Vs DynamoDB – Data replication

 Data loading to Redshift is done by first copying the data to S3 and then using the COPY command to load it into tables.
-This manual way of loading could pose problems in case the target table already has data in it.
+This manual way of loading could pose problems if the target table already has data.
 Using a staging table can mitigate this.

 DynamoDB also can load data in the form of JSON from S3.
-AWS data pipeline offers built-in templates for loading data to DynamoDB as well.
+The AWS data pipeline offers built-in templates for loading data to DynamoDB.
 AWS Data migration service is another option that can be considered.

 AWS also provides services for loading and updating data to these databases.
-However, these add on services are designed by keeping AWS source systems in mind.
+However, these add-on services are designed with AWS source systems in mind.

-A customer with various source systems spanning across the cloud ecosphere, may not have the best of experience while using these services.
-Using a Data Integration platform like Hevo that can integrate with a multitude of data sources and targets destinations can be a better option.
+A customer with various source systems spanning across the cloud ecosphere may not have the best experience while using these services.
+Using a data integration platform like Hevo that can integrate with a multitude of data sources and target destinations is a better option.

 Amazon Redshift Vs DynamoDB – Pricing

-The difference in structure and design of these database services extends to the pricing model also.
+The difference in structure and design of these database services also extends to the pricing model.
 Redshift pricing is defined in terms of instances and hourly usage, while DynamoDB pricing is defined in terms of requests and capacity units.

 AWS Redshift Pricing